 See 28 C.F.R. § 31.303(e)(3)(i)(C) (2008) (setting forth four criteria to be met to ensure the requisite separateness of a juvenile detention facility that is collocated with an adult jail or lockup).

-Status offenders who commit violation of valid court order.
+Status offenders who violate a valid court order excluded from prohibition of secure detention.

 [A State plan to receive formula grants] . . .